LJHamilton2023/QuizAppSummer2023/README.md

 Option 2: Any data storage solution (SharedPreference, FileStorage, or Firebase) incorporated into the quiz app.
 SharePreference files are used throughout
 The timed play was implemented and records display along with highest score data.
+A HighScore class was added with the intention to use it to create an arraylist with which populate a GridView Layout of the Highest scores.
+However, time ran out on implementing it.
+I settled for a much more straightforward display using a linearlayout with TextViews instead.